qwazr/commons-cli-annotations/README.md

 [![Coverage Status](https://coveralls.io/repos/github/qwazr/commons-cli-annotations/badge.svg?branch=master)](https://coveralls.io/github/qwazr/commons-cli-annotations?branch=master)

 This library let you use annotations to parse command line arguments.

-It use the robust [Apache Commons CLI](https://commons.apache.org/proper/commons-cli/) in backend.
+It uses the robust [Apache Commons CLI](https://commons.apache.org/proper/commons-cli/) in backend.

 License Apache 2.0

 ## Ant Example

 One of the most ubiquitous Java applications Ant will be used here to illustrate how to create the Options required.

 The following is the definition of the options using the Option annotations.

 ```java